AI & Agents

 df.iloc[250000:].to_csv("part2.csv", index=False)

 Images: Compress before uploading.
-Claude's vision capabilities work fine at 1080p resolution.
+Claude's vision capabilities work fine at 1080p.
 Downscaling a 4K image from 15MB to 2MB rarely affects analysis quality.
-This approach works for occasional large files but gets tedious if you regularly work with datasets or document bundles above the limit.
+This approach works for occasional large files, but gets tedious if you're regularly dealing with document bundles above the limit.

 For a more permanent solution, keep your files in external cloud storage and let Claude access them through the Model Context Protocol (MCP).
-Instead of uploading files into the chat, you store them on a platform like Fast.io and give Claude direct read access via MCP tools.
-The AI agent pulls only the text it needs at query time, which means:
+Instead of uploading files into the chat, you store them on a remote platform and give Claude direct read access via MCP tools.
+The model pulls only the text it needs at query time, which removes the file size cap and the 20-file limit entirely.

-- Connect Claude to the Fast.io MCP server (251 tools, supports Streamable HTTP and SSE)
+3. Connect Claude to the Fast.io MCP server (supports Streamable HTTP and SSE)

-- Ask Claude questions about your files.
-The MCP integration handles file retrieval, and Intelligence Mode returns answers with source citations
+4. Ask Claude questions about your files — the MCP integration handles retrieval, and Intelligence Mode returns answers with source citations

-Use Claude Projects when you have many small files (under 30MB each) that you query repeatedly, and you're already on a Pro or Team plan.
+Use Claude Projects if you have many small files (under 30MB each) that you query repeatedly and you're already on a Pro or Team plan.
+No extra setup required.

-Use file splitting when you occasionally need to analyze a single large file that can be meaningfully divided (like a PDF with chapters), and you don't want to set up additional tools.
+Use file splitting if you occasionally need to analyze a single large file that can be logically divided — a multi-chapter PDF, a big CSV — and you'd rather not set up additional infrastructure.

-Use external storage with MCP when you regularly work with files over 30MB, need a persistent searchable knowledge base, want to use the same files across multiple AI models, or you're building AI agents that need programmatic file access.
-For most developers building agents or working with large document sets, external storage is the long-term solution.
-It removes the upload bottleneck entirely and adds capabilities (like semantic search and RAG) that Claude's native file handling doesn't offer.
+Use external storage with MCP if you regularly work with files over 30MB, need a persistent knowledge base across sessions, want the same files to work with multiple AI models, or are building agents that need programmatic file access.

 Frequently Asked Questions